Joemekka/requirement-analysis/README.md

 - **Requirement Validation:** This process involves Reviewing the documented requirements with stakeholders to ensure accuracy and completeness by defining clear acceptance criteria for each requirement to ensure they meet the expected standards.

-## Types of Requirements
+# Types of Requirements
-# Functional Requirements
+## Functional Requirements
     Describe what the system should do.
     Examples: User authentication, property search, booking system, user registration.

-Key Functional Requirements:

-Search Properties: Users should be able to search for properties based on various criteria such as location, price, and availability.
-User Registration: New users should be able to create an account with personal details and login credentials.
-Property Listings: Display properties with essential details and images.
-Booking System: Users should be able to book properties, view booking details, and manage their bookings.
-User Authentication: Secure login and registration process for users.
-Non-functional Requirements 🛡️
+## Non-functional Requirements

-Definition: Describe how the system should perform.
+    Describe how the system should perform.
     Examples: Performance, security, scalability, usability, reliability.

+# Use Case Diagrams.
+Visual representation of interactions between users and the system show how different users (actors) interact with the system to achieve specific goals (use cases) by using tools like draw.io to draw interactions between actors and use cases.

+# Acceptance Criteria.
+Acceptance criteria are conditions that a feature must meet to be accepted by the stakeholders, mostly by being specific and measurable, Include functional and non-functional aspects.

+## Example for Booking System:
+Users should be able to select available dates, confirm booking, and receive a confirmation email within 2 minutes.”